zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 *Contact: Javier Ortensi, Javier.Ortensi@inl.gov*

-The HTR-10 is a small pebble-bed test reactor rated at a thermal power of $10$ MWt intended as a stepping stone for the development of PBR technology in China.
+The HTR-10 is a small pebble-bed test reactor rated at a thermal power of $10$ MWt intended as a steppingstone for the development of PBR technology in China.
 The HTR-10 is located at the Institute of Nuclear and New Energy Technology (INET) and achieved initial criticality on